Julius Rosenwald: YMCAs for African Americans

 In 1910, the YMCA asked Rosenwald to fund a proposal for a new building in Chicago; Rosenwald replied that he would contribute only if a center for African Americans were also constructed.
 The result was the Wabash Avenue YMCA, opened in 1914, which would later become an historic landmark.
 The Wabash "Y" greatly aided blacks' integration into Chicago during the Great Migration.
 It is still operating today.

 Rosenwald went on to offer challenge grants to cities across the United States to build YMCAs for African Americans.
 Rosenwald promised to give $25,000 to any city that could raise $75,000 to build a YMCA for African Americans.
 Between 1911 and 1933, Rosenwald provided over $600,000 toward the building of 25 YMCAs in 24 cities across the United States, including one in Harlem.

 Samuel Reshevsky

 Rosenwald was the patron of chess prodigy Samuel Reshevsky.
 He encouraged Reshevsky to earn a university degree so as not to be completely dependent upon chess for his living.
 Reshevsky did so, earning his degree in accounting from the University of Chicago.

 County Extension

 Rosenwald gave $1000 grants to the first 100 counties in the U.S. to hire County Extension Agents, helping the United States Department of Agriculture launch a program that was highly valuable to rural Americans.
 He was also the principal founder and backer for the Museum of Science and Industry in Chicago, to which he gave over $5 million and served as the president (1927–1932).

 Death and legacy

-Rosenwald died at his home in the Ravinia section of Highland Park, Illinois, on January 6, 1932.
+Rosenwald died at his home, now Rosewood Park, in the Ravinia section of Highland Park, Illinois, on January 6, 1932, aged 69.